WWE SummerSlam lineup: The latest card for the two-night stadium show - Pro Wrestling Dot Net

 -Dominik Mysterio vs. AJ Styles for the Intercontinental Championship

-Powell’s POV: The men’s Intercontinental Title match was made official, and the women’s Intercontinental Title match was given stipulations during Monday’s Raw.
+Powell’s POV: The Reigns and Uso vs. Breakker and Reed match has been made official since our last update.
 This will be the first two-night SummerSlam.
 Join me for my live review as the event streams at the early start time of 5CT/6ET on Peacock in the United States and on Netflix internationally.
 Jake Barnett and I will co-host same night audio reviews of both nights for Dot Net Members (including our Patreon patrons).

 Be the first to comment